iffies/ex-esdb/README.md

 For Event Sourcing use cases however, the Event Store is often a separate service.

-This project is attempt at addressing this point, by building further upon the work of the rabbitmq/khepri and
+This project is attempt at addressing this point, by building further upon the work of the rabbitmq/khepri and rabbitmq/ra subsystems.

 ## Usage